jhoejbjerre/otp-access-demo/README.md

   Guarantees that OTPs cannot be reused.

 - **Tied to a user or resource-specific context (Email and OptCode)**
-  OTPs are scoped to a specific context to prevent misuse.
+  OTPs are scoped to a specific context for security to prevent misuse.
 So they can be validated as valid and then used once and then they will be marked as IsUsed

 - **Validation via Entity Framework Core with Azure SQL Database**
   Secure and reliable persistence of OTP data.